Inspect discovery and hosting

 In the example above, iquery list-files is ran to find a list of Inspect locations.
 Then, iquery is ran on one of the output to recursively list data in the matching locations.
 You may instead write:

-$ fx iquery show --manifest component_name
+$ fx iquery show --component component_name

 Archivist